 Read the University’s OA Policy

+Research England have stated that the REF 2021 OA Policy should be followed until the release of an updated policy (expected in late 2022 or 2023).
 The core principle of the Research Excellence Framework (REF) 2021 open access policy is that journal articles and conference proceedings with ISSNs must be available in an open access form to be eligible for the next REF.
 Crucially authors’ accepted manuscripts must have been deposited in an institutional or subject repository within three months of acceptance.
 The REF 2021 OA Policy does allow the following publisher embargo periods to be observed once the paper is deposited:

 - 12 months for REF Main Panels A and B (mainly STEM subject areas)